English Language: Sounds, Structures, and Words

-The emphasis in this module is on one of the two key approaches to understanding the English language; (the complementary strand, with which there will be some cross-referencing, is presented in Language Works B).
-This module introduces students to considerations of language in use, covering child language acquisition, language variation, standardisation, language education, and text and discourse analysis.
+This module introduces you to various aspects of language in use, covering child language acquisition, language variation, standardisation, language education, and text and discourse analysis.

 Practice of Writing